NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Report.md

 The Professor & Course Rating System (PCRA) provide a platform where students can publish their comments and rates on a specific professor and his/her course anonymously.
 Students can also search the professor or the course by name to browse the comments and rates on the professor or the course.
 All comments and rates are shown anonymously.

-The main users of PCRA are Students and Application Administrator (AA).

 Features Completed:
 1. Users could register the account through inputting username, password and email address.
 And they can use registered username and password to sign in.
 2. In addition, users could create course entry by inputting the course ID, course name and name of the professor whose entry has been created in the database.
 3. From the dashboard page, users could enter the professors and courses list webpages.
 All professors' entries and courses' entries are listed on their own page.
 Users could click each entry to enter that professor or course-specific C&R list page.